MerlinVR/UdonSharp/README.md

 - Extern method overload resolution with support for default arguments and `params` argument lists
 - Implicit and explicit type conversions
 - Arrays and array indexers
-- All builtin arithmetic operators that Udon exposes (BitwiseNot is not implemented on Udon's side yet and I don't feel like making a special condition for it)
+- All builtin arithmetic operators
 - Conditional short circuiting `(true || CheckIfTrue())` will not execute CheckIfTrue()
 - `typeof()`
 - Extern methods with out or ref parameters (such as many variants of `Physics.Raycast()`)